 Compartment Syndrome Overview

-Compartment syndrome is a condition in which increased pressure within one of the body’s anatomical compartments result in insufficient blood supply to tissue within that space.
+Compartment syndrome is a condition in which increased pressure in the muscle compartments results in insufficient blood supply to tissue within that space.
 There are two main types: acute and chronic.
 Compartments of the arm and leg are the most common.

 The components of this condition are symptoms, diagnosis, treatment, and rehab or aftercare.

 Acute compartment syndrome(ACS) symptoms can include severe pain, poor pulses, decreased ability to move, numbness, or pale color of the affected limb.
 It is most commonly due to physical trauma such as a bone fracture or crush injury.
 Diagnosis is generally based upon a person’s symptoms.
 Treatment is by surgery to open the compartment promptly.
 If not treated with about 6 hours, permanent muscle or nerve damage can result.